 Digex Side Effects

-Note: This document contains side effect information about amylase / cellulase / hyoscyamine / lipase / phenyltoloxamine / protease.
-Some of the dosage forms listed on this page may not apply to the brand name Digex.
+Note: This page contains information about the side effects of amylase / cellulase / hyoscyamine / lipase / phenyltoloxamine / protease.
+Some of the dosage forms included on this document may not apply to the brand name Digex.

 Applies to amylase / cellulase / hyoscyamine / lipase / phenyltoloxamine / protease: capsules

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: